cdli-gh/annodoc/index.md

 - comments and headers marked by #
 - sentences or documents separated by at least one empty line

 CoNLL dialects differ with respect to the kind of annotation they provide and the order of columns.
 The Annodoc visualization provides partial support for two CoNLL dialects, CoNLL-X and CoNLL-U, with a focus on syntactic dependencies.
 Note that the original column structure of the data may require adjustments when used in this document.
-Also note that Annodoc supports space as column separator.

 CoNLL-X